francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 I’m currently a PhD student in Theoretical Neuroscience and Machine Learning at the University of Sussex, supervised by [Christopher Buckley](https://scholar.google.com/citations?user=nWuZ0XcAAAAJ&hl=en&oi=ao) and [Anil Seth ](https://scholar.google.com/citations?user=3eJCZCkAAAAJ&hl=en&oi=ao).
 My PhD is about scaling a brain-inspired local learning algorithm called "predictive coding", as a potentially more efficient alternative to standard backpropagation.
 I use both theory and experiment, with a focus on optimisation theory.
-In trying to better understand this algorithm, I have developed expertise in (and a fascination with) the optimisation dynamics and scaling laws of standard deep neural networks.

 I recently interned as an Applied Scientist at Amazon, helping to improve their model forecasts to deliver packages throughout Europe more efficiently.
 During my undergrad, I worked as a research assistant in [Ashok Jansari](https://scholar.google.com/citations?hl=en&user=vwtx4TsAAAAJ&view_op=list_works&sortby=pubdate)’s